 Norfolk is home to the Norfolk Tides, a Triple-A minor league baseball team affiliated with the Baltimore Orioles.
-The City is also home to the Norfolk Admirals, a member of the East Coast Hockey League (ECHL).
-In August 2023, two Canadian professional ice hockey teams, the Winnipeg Jets and Manitoba Moose, added the Norfolk Admirals as their official ECHL affiliate.

-Old Dominion University (ODU) competes in the Sun Belt Conference, while Norfolk State University has a long-established football program that currently competes in the Mid-Eastern Athletic Conference (MEAC).
-In March 2024, MEAC announced that Norfolk will remain the host city for the Men's and Women's Basketball Tournament until 2027.
-The City has hosted the tournament since 2013.
+The City also hosts the Norfolk Admirals, a member of the East Coast Hockey League.
+Additionally, Old Dominion University ("ODU") competes in the Conference USA, while Norfolk State University boasts a long-established football program competing in the Mid-Eastern Athletic Conference.